Dyson deals: Get a fancy stick vac at the lowest price this year

 These Dyson deals are up to 40% off, depending on which model you choose.
 If keeping your house cleaner will be your New Year's resolution, picking up a top of the line stick vac might be a good way to end 2019.
 Or, if you're 1,000% sure your loved ones wouldn't be offended, it could make a great holiday gift.

-Discuss: Black Friday deals on Dyson: Save up to $200 on top stick vacuums
+Discuss: Black Friday 2019: Save up to $200 on Dyson top stick vacuums

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.